hotmobmobile/hotmob-android-sdk/README.md

 // Add to `onCreate` at Launcher activity in your project HotmobManager.getPopup(this, listener, "launch_popup", "hotmob_uat_android_image_inapp_popup", true, false);
 ```

+#### Eclipse

+1.)
+[Download the Hotmob Android SDK from Github](https://github.com/hotmobmobile/hotmob-android-sdk/archive/master.zip) or download link we provided.

+2.)
+Follow the implementation guideline to import the Hotmob SDK into your project.
+[Implementation guide for Eclipse](https://github.com/hotmobmobile/hotmob-android-sdk/wiki/Implementation-guide-for-Eclipse)

 ### Requirements
 ---